 Venerable

-Saint Porphyrios was one of the most important figures of the Orthodox Church in the 20th century.
-His teaching and ascetic example continue to inspire Orthodox Christians today, and his memory lives in the hearts of those who knew him.
+Saint Porphyrios was one of the most significant figures of the Orthodox Church of the twentieth century.
+His teachings and ascetic example continue to inspire the faithful to this day.
+His memory lives on in the hearts of those who used to know him.

-He was born in 1906 on the island of Evia in a devout family and longed for monastic life from an early age.
-At the age of twelve, he dreamed of going to Mount Athos, where he eventually became a monk in the Kavsokalyvia skete under the guidance of wise elders.
+He was born in 1906 on the island of Euboea into a devout Christian family.
+From an early age, he longed for the monastic life.
+At the age of twelve, he dreamed of traveling to Mount Athos.
+Thus, he became a monk at the Skete of Kausokalyvia, where he was guided by experienced elders.

-Despite illness, he devoted his life to serving others — first in Evia, then in Athens, where he was a parish priest and spiritual father to thousands.
-Later, he founded the Holy Transfiguration Monastery, which became the crown of his efforts.
+Despite the illnesses that afflicted him, he devoted his entire life to serving others, first living in Euboea and later in Athens, where he served as a parish priest and spiritual father to thousands of people.
+Later, he founded the Monastery of the Transfiguration of the Savior, which became the work of his life.

-Saint Porphyrios passed away in 1991 on Mount Athos.
-In 2013, he was canonized, and the Church now honors his memory each year on December 2.
-His life, full of love, humility, and spiritual insight, remains a shining example of holiness for the Orthodox world.
+Saint Porphyrios reposed in 1991 in Mount Athos and was canonized in 2013.
+The Church commemorates his memory each year on December 2.
+His life, filled with love, humility, and spiritual discernment, remains a radiant example of holiness for the entire Orthodox world.